One of the foods I appreciate most for health is apple cider vinegar.

 According to one study, capsaicin works by reducing the production of ghrelin, the hormone responsible for triggering hunger.*

-- Feel satisfied after eating less food.
+- Promote the feeling of satisfaction after eating less food.*

 - Increase the metabolism or breakdown of fat for energy.*

-- Help maintain a healthy normal weight.*
+- Maintain a healthy normal weight.*